vcardui/CinePop/README.md

 https://github.com/vcardui/CinePop_0.0.3/assets/145515264/98dbebdc-a5a0-4c18-b2d5-bb61970386bd

 ## 🙌 Project Personal Milestones
-* Learned the difference and how to use absolute and relative paths (place my CSVs and images properly so I could share the project to my classmates and teacher)
+* Learned the difference and how to use absolute and relative paths (placed my CSVs and images properly so I could share the project to my classmates and teacher)
 * Manipulated CSV files in C# aided by CSVHelper library.
 Learned how to use it's classes and methods
 * Used Windows Forms common controls setup and usage (Form, ComboBox PictureBox, Label, etc.)
 * Applied POO to GUIs